sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 In order to do this , you will need to create 2 dedicated subnets per databricks workspace .
 One is a private subnet and another a public subnet.

 The private subnet is the address range used by the VMs which would be deployed during databricks cluster creation.
-The public IPs inside the public subnet are used for the communication between the data pane and the control pane.
+The public IPs inside the public subnet are used for the communication between the data plane and the control plane.

 ![subnets](/images/subnets.PNG)